autodidact-m/Practice/Healthcare fraud detection/README.md

 IDC study states that 40% of Enteprises in year 2019 will be working to include AI/ML as a part of their transformative strategy.
 Today, AI/ML is beyond the hype cycle and there are usecases that are providing real business value.

-In this workshop, we will work on a healthcare insurance fraud identification usecase.
-We will apply machine learning to identify anomalous claims that require further investigation.
+I worked on a healthcare insurance fraud identification usecase.
+I applied machine learning to identify anomalous claims that require further investigation.
 The technique used in the workshop is broadly applicable to multiple problems fraud, abuse and waste.

 ## **Launch an Amazon SageMaker Jupyter Notebook**